This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-- Broccoli florets – The heart of the soup!
+- Broccoli – The heart of the soup!
 It provides a hearty texture and a boost of essential nutrients, like fiber, vitamins C and K. I like to use frozen broccoli for convenience but feel free to use fresh if you wish.

-- Cauliflower florets – such a versatile ingredient, which in this recipe helps maintain the broccoli flavor while mellowing out any potential bitterness.
+- Cauliflower – such a versatile ingredient, which in this recipe helps maintain the broccoli flavor while mellowing out any potential bitterness.
 It also helps thicken and adds creaminess to the soup .
 Again you can use fresh or frozen cauliflower.

 - Beans -for creaminess and staying power!
 It’s also a great source of iron, an essential nutrient for babies and toddlers.